20007251/Creative-computing-/README.md

     ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

    Touchy-Feely Tech
-Touchy-Feely Tech allows everyone to make, customize and enjoy their very own vibrator.
-By combining hardware, software skills and hands on craft, users can customize their vibrator every step of the way, to achieve a greater intimacy under their own possession.
+<p>Touchy-Feely Tech allows everyone to make, customize and enjoy their very own vibrator.
+By combining hardware, software skills and hands on craft, users can customize their vibrator every step of the way, to achieve a greater intimacy under their own possession.</p>

     ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░
     ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░